 What an extraordinary place the Slade School of Fine Art must have been on the eve of the Great War.
 There survives a memorable photograph of staff and students on their annual school picnic in 1912.
 Captured in that image is one of the most brilliant cohorts produced by any British school of art: Dora Carrington, Christopher Nevinson, Mark Gertler; David Bomberg and Isaac Rosenberg, and the venerable Henry Tonks; a youthful Stanley Spencer is perched elf-like at the edge of the group.
 Others in that formidable cohort were the young Nash brothers, Paul and John, with William Roberts and Edward Wadsworth.
 Rivals, friends and lovers, this was a quite brilliant gathering of young talent, every one of them to be sorely tested by the war that loomed over the European horizon.

 Regarded as one of the lesser talents at the Slade, Nevinson had never secured the approval of Henry Tonks and he left the school condemned by the professor as rather average.
 Paul Nash remembered Nevinson as "the school bully, in a playful sort of way, on a mental, rather than a physical, plane" who was renowned for his withering sarcasm and unbounded self-confidence.
-Unusually for someone who nursed grievances for decades, Nevinson appears not to have held a grudge against the Slade: after all, it had turned him towards serious painting, while giving him a license to indulge in "high-spirited and exhausting diversion".
+Unusually for someone who nursed grievances for decades, Nevinson appears not to have held a grudge against the Slade: after all, it had turned him towards serious painting, while giving him a licence to indulge in "high-spirited and exhausting diversion".
 His wonderfully inaccurate but vivid memoir – aptly entitled Paint and Prejudice – is strewn with tales of wild studio parties and misguided pranks.

-No less colorful in his own way, Paul Nash cut a dashing figure at the Slade, his imposing presence augmented by a fastidious dress sense.
+No less colourful in his own way, Paul Nash cut a dashing figure at the Slade, his imposing presence augmented by a fastidious dress sense.
 On occasion he appeared in silk hat, snuff-coloured trousers, a black jacket and white spats sporting a silver-headed malacca cane, causing Nevinson – barbed as ever – to ask out loudly if he were "an engineer", a jibe that caused great hilarity, to all but young Paul.
-Lacking Nevinson's bombastic embrace of Modernist painting and the Futurist's call to arms, Nash settled happily into his studio to create rather dull, even tepid, watercolors of fluffy elms and bucolic scenery.
+Lacking Nevinson's bombastic embrace of Modernist painting and the Futurist's call to arms, Nash settled happily into his studio to create rather dull, even tepid, watercolours of fluffy elms and bucolic scenery.

 When war broke, 25-year-old Nevinson could not wait to enlist.
 Chronic rheumatism prevented him from joining the army but, prompted by his father, he took a course in motor engineering and joined a Friends' Ambulance Unit.
 Within hours of donning uniform he found himself in Dunkirk working in a shed nicknamed 'The Shambles', teeming with dead, wounded and dying from the routed French Army.
 "In five minutes," wrote the stunned painter, "I was nurse, water-carrier, stretcher-bearer, driver, and interpreter."
 Nevinson later made much of his time as an ambulance driver, but in reality he managed only one week behind the wheel, proving unable to steer the unwieldy vehicles and manage the gearing.
 Nevertheless, he experienced war at its very grimmest: one of the first British artists to do so.